Thursday, February 19, 2026

 Rather than turning these into rigid units, let them arise organically in conversation, play, and storytelling.
 These themes provide contexts for connection, not checklists to finish.

-Weather Changes: Discussing the transition from winter to spring, focusing on weather-related vocabulary and how it affects daily life.
+Weather Changes: Discuss the transition from winter to spring, focus on weather-related vocabulary, and notice how changing weather affects daily life.
+Grab some ideas here

 These themes are not just lessons — they are windows into language and culture.
 They offer moments to notice new words, explore traditions, reflect on history, and talk about the world around us.
 Let them unfold naturally, adapting to each child’s curiosity and comfort, so learning happens at a gentle, meaningful pace.